industrialdev/wicket-wp-account-centre/docs/feature-organization-management/tasks.md

     - Priority: P2
     - Estimate: 8
     - Description: Create a block for managing organization business information, providing a structured interface for viewing and editing key business details such as tax information, business numbers, and industry classifications.
 This block should handle complex business data while maintaining data integrity and proper validation.
-    - Consideration: Implement field-specific validation using HTMX for real-time feedback.
+    - Consideration: Implement field-specific validation using Datastar for real-time feedback.
 Handle different business number formats and validations based on organization type and jurisdiction.
     - Subtasks:
       - [ ] Create business info display layout
       - [ ] Implement edit mode with validation